İlbank: Organization

 The shareholders of the company are municipalities and provincial special agencies (İÖİ).
 The bank's board of directors consists of two bank deputy directors, four members appointed by the Ministry of Environment and Urban Planning, two by the Ministry of the Interior representing the municipalities and İÖİ, and two mayors or members of İÖİ, who were attendants of the bank's general assembly.
 In February 2014,the Banking Regulation and Supervision Agency (BDDK) approved the appointment of Mehmet Turgut Dedeoğlu as the director general of the bank.

 Sports

-İlbank has a multi-branch sports club with the same title consisting of Taekwondo, volleyball.
-Its women's volleyball team İller Bankası Women's Volleyball play in the Turkish Women's Volleyball League.
+İlbank has a multi-branch sports club with the same title, consisting of Taekwondo, volleyball.
+Its women's volleyball team İller Bankası Women's Volleyball plays in the Turkish Women's Volleyball League.